My rejected manuscript

 d.
 The 'experimenter expectancy effect' is well reviewed within psychology, too [R. Nuzzo, Nature, vol. 526, pp. 182-185, (2015), see page 184].

 e.
-The suggestion that experimenters are influenced by previously published studies in the same field when reporting their results describes a trend.
+The suggestion that experimenters are influenced by previously published studies in the same field when reporting their results describes a trend - a tendency.
 It does not imply that every experimenter has done so.
-That would be impossible anyway for MicroPK studies presented at a conference.
-That this tendency of experimenters is present in MicroPK tests is confirmed by the R/S analysis of the MicroPK time series, which yielded a Hurst exponent above 0.5.
+That would be impossible for MicroPK studies presented at the same conference.

 17. "In addition, the author draws support for her arguments from a paper by Yu et al. that presents empirical reasons for rejecting the notion that consciousness is responsible for wave function collapse in quantum mechanics.
 One may accept that position without rejecting PK since we don't know if psi phenomena can be formulated within quantum theory or require an extension of it".